 Sand the wooden gazebo with medium-grit sandpaper (120) and apply several coats of protective paint, in order to avoid water damage or wood decay.
 Don’t forget to fill the gaps with wood putty, before sanding the wooden surfaces, if you want to get a nice look.

 Thank you for reading our article about free wooden gazebo plans and we recommend you to check out the rest of our projects.
-Don’t forget to share our projects with your friends, by using the social media widgets.
+Don’t forget to SHARE our projects with your friends, by using the social media widgets.
 LIKE us on Facebook to be the first that gets the latest updates and to help us create more free plans for you.